calasanmarko/trpc-swift/README.md

 }
 ```

-The generated Swift class is self-containted, handles networking and routing.
+The generated Swift class is self-contained, handles networking and routing.
 All you need to do is add it to your Swift project.

 # License